Iron Supplement & Blood Health

 I am not pregnant, can I take IronUp®?

+Yes.
 IronUp® is a gentle formula containing 24mg of elemental iron.
 It is suitable for anyone who has been recommended to have iron supplementation at this level.
 To be sure, it is always worth checking with your healthcare provider about whether this product is right for you.

 There is already iron in my prenatal multivitamin, do I need to take IronUp® as well?

-Before taking iron supplements, it’s a good idea to have your iron levels checked by your doctor, to avoid overloading your system.
-Depending on your levels and the amount contained in your prenatal multivitamin, you may not need to take an additional source.
-But if you do, it is worthwhile noting that the level in IronUp® is equivalent to the effects of 48mg of iron sulfate, with fewer digestive issues .
-So, both the dose and the form iron ingredient are important to consider.
+Before taking iron supplements, it is a good idea to have your iron levels checked by your doctor, to avoid overloading your system.
+Depending on your levels and the amount contained in your prenatal multivitamin, you may not need to take an additional source of iron.